simphon/KaMoso/README.md

 ### 2017-04-19
 * Documentation needs to be completed.
 The Java source code contains Javadoc annotations.
-* JUnit tests need to be completed (some tests will)
+* JUnit tests need to be completed (some tests will currently fail)